Laine Johnson: Politics

-Johnson originally planned to volunteer in the 2022 election but, following the sexual harassment allegations against the outgoing councillor, Rick Chiarelli, she was encouraged to run for council instead.
+Johnson originally planned to volunteer in the 2022 election.
 Johnson was backed by the progressive Horizon Ottawa group along with politicians Diane Deans and Penny Collenette in her run for council.
 Johnson's campaign placed particular emphasis on affordable housing and road safety.
 Johnson won a majority of the vote, with her strongest support coming from Leslie Park and Westcliffe Estates.

 During her term on city council Johnson has advocated for stronger public participation in municipal politics.
 She has also promoted the expansion of pedestrian and cycling infrastructure.

-She voted against "Landsdowne 2.0" which would provide over $400 million dollars of subsidies for the redevelopment of Lansdowne Park.
+She voted against "Landsdowne 2.0" which would provide over $400 million of subsidies for the redevelopment of Lansdowne Park.
 The project was approved by a vote of 16 to 9.
 She also voted against reductions in the frequency of the O-Train which were approved by city council in 2024.
+Johnson spoke against the City of Ottawa's "return to office" mandate in 2026.